 - Effects automation: where the selected audio in the track or tracks in the current project is subjected to the same prescribed sequence of effects and, optionally, a file exported from the entire audio.

-Macro presets: where selected effects and their settings are stored for quick reuse.
+- Effect presets: where selected effects and their settings are stored for quick re-use.

 How to access Macros

 Macros are available from the Tools Menu:

-There are also some examples of macros and tips on using them.
+There are some examples of Macros and tips on using them.